marcmylemans/marcmylemans.github.io/_posts/2024-02-07-Building_a_3Node_Proxmox_Cluster_with_Ceph_Storage_StepbyStep_Guide.md

 layout: post
 categories: [HomeLab, Hardware]
 tags: [proxmox, homeserversetup, techguide, virtualization, ceph, cluster setup, high availability, infrastructure]
-title: How to Build a Three-Node Cluster with Proxmox and Ceph: A Fun and Easy Guide
+title: How to Build a Three-Node Cluster with Proxmox and Ceph, A Fun and Easy Guide
 ---